 When you get right down to it, there are just two basic things that humans can't live without: water and food.
 Providing one of those (We can't live without water!) is what the Soquel Creek Water District is all about!

 Water is the most precious of our natural resources, critical for our survival and growing our food.
 While a human can go for two or three weeks without food, our bodies require water on an ongoing basis in order to function.
-It’s estimated that a person could survive without consuming water only up to about four or five days, depending on environmental factors.
-We absolutely need water – but what about the things that we seem to depend on every day, but which aren’t necessarily needed for survival?
+It's estimated that a person could survive without consuming water for only up to about four or five days, depending on environmental factors.
+We absolutely need water - but what about the things that we seem to depend on every day, but which aren't necessarily needed for survival?

 If you were to sit down today and think about some of the items you can't live without, what would be your top ten items?

 (Drought Times Publishing Group Inc) We performed some extensive, deep, and wide-ranging statistical research (not really… it was an Internet search) to find out what people think they can't live without, and some of the results are rather interesting.
 Some people say they can't live without technology - computers, high-speed internet access, smartphones, etc.

 Those may be deemed essential to our everyday life, but few if any would argue they are necessary to human survival.
 Others mention things like love, joy, family, education, and play.
 Those are certainly factors that are critical to our overall well-being, but are not considered vital to one's actual physical survival.